fkmiec/goscript/README.md

 * Write go source files and execute them like a script with shebang
 * Compile go code into named binaries for repeated use.
 Build up a library of custom commands.
 * Everything in one project, accessible system-wide through the **goscript** command.
-* Options to generate boilerplate for go scripts, list previously compiled commands and print paths to project and source code to facilitate editing and maintenance.
+* Options to generate boilerplate for go scripts, list existing commands and print paths to project and source code to facilitate editing and maintenance.

 ## How It Works

-The **goscript** executable will wrap any code specified on the command line with a main function and apply any specified imports before compiling and optionally executing the code.
+The **goscript** executable will wrap any code specified on the command line with a main function and apply any required imports before compiling and optionally executing the code.
 If no name is given, the binary will be `[project folder]/bin/gocmd` and the source file will be `[project folder]/src/gocmd.go`.
 If the name is given, the binary and source files will reflect that name.
 By adding the `[project]` and `[project]/bin` folders to your PATH environment variable, the resulting binaries will be immediately available to execute like other system commands (such as ls, cat, echo, grep, etc.).

 If the --file option is used, then **goscript** will assume the file is a complete go source file and build it _**as is**_, rather than attempting to add imports and wrap code in a main function.
 However, to facilitate writing the go source file, the --template option is provided to print out the typical boilerplate as a starting point.
-That template can include imports and some basic code to start from if the --imports and --code options are provided.
+That template can include imports and some basic code to start from if the --code option is provided.
+If the --name option is provided, the template will be saved to the project `src` folder for better IDE support when editing.

 See examples, below, for more details.